troglobit/sysklogd/README.md

 - Touch PID file on `SIGHUP`, for integration with [Finit][]
 - GNU configure & build system to ease porting/cross-compiling
 - Support for configuring remote syslog timeout

+Please file bug reports, or send pull requests for bug fixes and/or proposed extensions at [GitHub][Home].

 Using -lsyslog